Gandhorn/W4_assignment/README.md

 rm(test_DF, test_X, test_Y, test_subject, train_DF, train_X, train_Y, train_subject, features_DF)
 ```

+## 2. Extracts only the measurements on the mean and standard deviation for each measurement.

 Until now, the data frame includes all original features.
 It is only necessary to keep the mean/standard deviation values.
 These are identified based on the feature name which contains eather mean or std, by using the grep function
 ```{r}
 my_DF2 <- my_DF[, c(1,2, grep("mean|std", names(my_DF)))]
 ```
+## 3. Uses descriptive activity names to name the activities in the data set

 Activity list is created based on information found in original codebook.
 It is then used to replace original data (coded on integer from 1 to 6) by a descriptive information (e.g. standing", "laying").
 This is done using the sapply and a very simple anonymous function